 - 90 days or less if the overstaying began before 6 April 2017,

 And the applicant left the UK voluntarily, not at the expense of the Secretary of State, subject to the following exceptions:

 - duration up to 28 days if an application had made a leave to remain application prior to 24 November 2016.
 Perhaps, this may include any period of overstaying due to a pending application, appeal or administrative review.

 - in relation to which paragraph 39E of the Immigration Rules applies for out of time applications made on or after 24 November 2016.
 And, any period of overstaying due to a pending application, appeal or administrative review

 - arising from a decision of the Secretary of State.
 And the Court or Tribunal subsequently overturned, quashed or directed the Secretary of State to reconsider the decision.
 However, an applicant needs to bring such a challenge within 3 months of the decision.

-What is the duration of re-entry ban UK for voluntary departure?
+Duration of re-entry ban UK after a voluntary departure

 Apparently, the duration of a re-entry ban UK after a voluntarily departure is 1, 2 or 5 years.

 What if an applicant has voluntarily departed at own expense?

 If a person has overstayed and left voluntarily at own expense then gets to a re-entry ban UK under paragraph 320(7B) for up to one year from the date of voluntary departure from the UK.
 For instance, if a person overstayed in the UK and subsequently voluntarily left the UK on Jan 1, 2019, at own expense then any future entry clearance application will remain subject to re-entry ban UK until Jan 1, 2020.